nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 Secure Hash driver configurations
 =================================

-You can use the PSA driver-specific configurations provided in this table for fine-grained control over which drivers provide the Secure Hash algorithm.
+You can use the following PSA driver-specific configurations for fine-grained control over which drivers provide the Secure Hash algorithm.

 +-----------------------+---------------------------------------------------------------+---------------------------------------------------------------+
 | Hash algorithm        |  nrf_cc3xx driver support                                     | nrf_oberon driver support                                     |